Your 23 Week Old Baby – Development, Milestones & Care

 - A basic understanding of cause and effect, like pushing their toy cars, which can fascinate them for hours.
 They can also push buttons on toys to play songs and tunes or to move objects back and forth.

 - Understanding the concept of object permanence, that toys don’t go out of sight, but are simply elsewhere, as they begin finding objects under clothes, towels or blankets.

 - Being fascinated when they look at their reflection in the mirror, and exhibiting pleasure and interest.

 - Grabbing at things out of reach.

 Kids at this age display some very interesting quirks and actions, which prove that they are grasping an understanding of the world around them.
 Observe and help them accomplish their little activities, but at the same time, you need to allow them to try to complete their actions on their own.

 [Also Read: 5 Months Old Baby Milestone]

 At this age, babies are generally ready to begin consuming solid foods, so parents can introduce them to semi-solid foods.
 If you want to use the baby-weaning approach, your baby will be keen to grasp food and put it in his mouth within a few weeks of the 23-week mark.
 You will be able to also see the eagerness and enthusiasm that your baby shows when being fed foods like purees or small finger foods.

 However, even if you’re introducing solid foods into your baby’s diet, milk must remain a major part of his meals.
 Irrespective of the way you feed the baby milk – breastfeeding, mixed feeding or formula feeding, babies will begin receiving full nutrition from their foods only after a few months.
-Feeding them milk before meals ensure that they satisfy their appetite, and it is normal for their bowel movements to be unchanged.
+Feeding them milk before meals ensures that they satisfy their appetite, and it is normal for their bowel movements to be unchanged.